 Key Takeaways

-NARS Soft Matte Complete Foundation is a very solid choice if you have oily or combination skin and want more coverage, better blurring, and longer wear without going all the way into stiff, mask-like matte territory.
-It is not the most forgiving option for dryness, and it does best when you apply less than you think you need.
+NARS Soft Matte Complete Foundation is a strong pick if you have oily or combination skin and want more coverage, better oil control, and longer wear without crossing into stiff, mask-like territory.
+It works best when you apply less than you think you need, and it is not the most forgiving choice for dryness or flaking.

-That is also why this formula tends to split opinion.
+That specificity is also what makes it polarizing.
 On oily skin, it can look really polished.
 On dry or flaky skin, it can look a lot less cute.
-So for me, this is not a foundation I would recommend in a vague, universal way.
-It is a foundation I would recommend very specifically to the right person.
+So I am not going to recommend this in a vague, catch-all way.
+The right person for this foundation exists, and if you are that person, it genuinely delivers.

 Where to buy NARS Soft Matte Complete Foundation